aristanetworks/avd/docs/howto/migrate-to-cv-deploy.md

 ## Authentication

 We recommend using the `cv_server` and `cv_token` keys for CloudVision authentication.
-For secure workflows, generate the `cv_token` from a service account with the required permissions.
+Generate the `cv_token` from a service account with the required permissions.
 Refer to the `cv_deploy` role [documentation](../../ansible_collections/arista/avd/roles/cv_deploy/README.md#steps-to-create-service-accounts-on-cloudvision) for step-by-step instructions on creating these tokens.

 ```yaml hl_lines="6 7 9 10"
   tasks: